 Working from a script by Kevin Droney, director Paul W.S.
 Anderson would be making his sophomore feature and the first of several video game adaptations of his career.
-Anderson, often cited as a Vulgar Auteur (an idiom coined by Andrew Tracy and later made popular by Calum Marsh), has directed eleven feature films over the last twenty years—and not one of them has received wide critical acclaim.
+Anderson, often cited as a Vulgar Auteur (an idiom coined by Andrew Tracy and later made popular by Calum Marsh), has directed eleven feature films over the last twenty five years—and not one of them has received wide critical acclaim.
 But of all his films, Mortal Kombat might just be the one he’s remembered most for.

 The premise of the film is greatly influenced by Enter the Dragon – albeit with a supernatural twist and a spiritual quest for self-knowledge.
 The film opens by introducing three main characters as selected by the Lightning God Raiden to take part in the titular tournament.
 Sonya Blade (Bridgette Wilson) is a Special Forces officer seeking out the mercenary Kano (Trevor Goddard).
 Liu Kang (Robin Shou) is an ex-monk who wants to avenge his brother’s death.
 And Johnny Cage (Linden Ashby) is a Hollywood actor who wants to prove he can actually fight.
 They board a ship and travel to an island to compete in the Shaolin Tournament.
 If the Outworld wins ten rounds in a row, they can enter the Realm of Earth.
 The Emperor’s sorcerer, Shang Tsung, has led his forces to nine straight victories and with warriors like Scorpion, Sub Zero, and Goro, the future of Earth looks grim.